-- 3. Feeling sick but he didn't want anyone to know, Fred kept quiet. - 4.
-The young married couple have neither a nor dishwasher and they don't have a washing machine.
+- 2. I don't know whether I will get the job or I will like it if I get it. - not Wanting Feeling sick but he didn't want anyone to know, Fred kept quiet. - 4.
+The young married couple have neither a dishwasher and they don't have a washing machine.

+5. The floor scratches easily, i is hard to clean, is

+and ugly.

-- 5. The floor scratches easily, it is hard to clean, is and ugly. - 6.
-It was frustrating to spend so much time on the project and accomplishing so little. - C. Answers may vary.
+6. It was frustrating to spend so much time on $t_o$

+the project and accomplishing so little.

+- C. Answers may vary.
 Possible answers include: - 1.
 More and more young people who are waiting until the age of 30 to marry. - 2.
-An encyclopedia editor doesn't write articles, he collects articles written by experts. - 3.
+An encyclopedia editor doesn't write articles ; he collects articles written by experts. - 3.
 They finally decided to put their house on the because market Because they could no longer afford the monthly payments.